 Even though this Birchen edge circular walk is a short distance, allow a good 1-2 hours with young kids.
 In places, the path is very uneven underfoot, and there is a very steep section down at the end that is tricky if you have little ones in a carrier.
 But really, the time goes to all the climbing and scrambling opportunities there are for kids on the rocks and boulders, and is the reason why it’s one of our favourite Peak District walks with kids.
 In fact, Birchen Edge isn’t just for kids who love to climb, you will often see adult climbers here with all their gear.

-We should also mention the stunning views from the top, particularly from Nelsons Monument (a gritstone column erected in 1810 in honour of Lord Nelson).
+We should also mention Nelsons Monument you reach at the top along the escarpment.
+This is a gritstone column erected in 1810 in honour of Lord Nelson.
 Sitting behind this monument are a collection of three rocks known as ‘Three Ships‘, which have been carved with the names of three of Nelson’s ships: Victory, Defiance and Royal Sovereign.
 These are also fun to play on, and provide shelter for a picnic on a windy day.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 If you are planning a visit to the National Park, please arrive early or late in the day to avoid crowds if visiting over sunny weekends or school holidays.
 Please also take all litter home with you, don’t bring BBQs and park your car in designated parking areas.
 Also, please use these walks as a guide; access and stiles may change.

 During the winter months, it’s important to be extra prepared and safe when out walking and adventuring in the Peak District.
 The weather can change so quickly, especially on the exposed escarpments, and we don’t want you to get caught out.

 Read our top tips for safe winter walking with the kids.